Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 * The uncertainty set
 * Subordinate local and global nonlinear programming (NLP) solvers

-These are more elaborately presented in the next section.
+These are more elaborately presented in the :ref:`Solver Interface <solver-interface>` section.

 .. note::
     Any variables in the model not specified to be first-stage or second-stage variables are automatically considered to be state variables.

+.. _solver-interface:

 PyROS Solver Interface
 -----------------------------